 - You see a black screen after logging into Windows 10.

-Situation 1: Fix a Black Screen Death before Signing into Windows 10
+Situation 1: Fix a Black Screen Death Before Signing into Windows 10

-1. Check your connections
+1. Check the cable connections and the displays

 2. Remove or update third-party antivirus software